rinsa318/Bounding-Volume-Hierarchy/README.md

 A implementation of BVH, which is a tree of boxes where each node encloses all of its descendants.
 This structure can accelerate some computer graphics technique such as path-tracing.

 [Note]
 I created a tree structure by using the mid point of the largest axis.
 Sort the bounding box centroids in the largest axis direction.
-Then split into a leftand arightside
+Then split into a left and a rightside.

 <div align="center">